covid-alert-ny/covid-green-backend-api/NYS_OSS_PROCESS.md

 This process attempts to solve or make non-issues the following items:

-1. Project Vagabond follows it's own CICD process based on Github Actions.
+1. Project Vagabond follows its own CICD process based on Github Actions.
 To support that process, this fork contains [NYS specific workflows](.github/workflows) and `.md` files describing that process which should not be contributed back to Covid Green.
 1. Project Vagabond uses Github secrets as part of its CICD process and those cannot exist in a public Github organization.

 ## Branches